A lot or a little?

 Is it any good?

-The biggest mystery in STRANGE WILDERNESS isn't whether the crew will ever find Bigfoot (viewers will likely be way past caring by the time that plot point is resolved).
-It's how producers managed to wrangle a fairly good cast and still turn out such a dud.
-There's no storytelling, and the jokes are lifeless or just plain bad.
+There's no storytelling here, and the jokes are lifeless or just plain bad.
+The biggest mystery in STRANGE WILDERNESS isn't whether the crew will ever find Bigfoot (viewers will likely be way past caring by the time that plot point is resolved); it's how producers managed to wrangle a fairly good cast and still turn out such a dud.
 Consider this: The film's "highlight" is a gag that has a turkey clinging to Peter's private parts with its beak.

 Zahn has potential.
 He's slacker-sleepy and likable, delivering jokes without overselling them.
 But his insouciant charm sadly does him no good in this lackluster comedy.
 Really, he deserves so much better, and Judd Apatow muse Jonah Hill, who plays Peter's assistant, ought to have steered clear as well.

 Talk to your kids about ...

 Families can talk about why Hollywood is motivated to produce gross-out comedies.
 What's their appeal?
 Why are some successful (and actually funny), while others fall flat?
 What makes a good comedy?
 When does humor fall under the category of "in poor taste"?
 Who determines what counts as "bad taste" to begin with?

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.